 Verification of the identity of the principal in a notarial act is fundamental to prevention of fraud and ensuring the smooth flow of economic and other transactions.
 Traditional and electronic notaries public conducting an in-person notarial act may verify the principal's identity by any of three means: (1) The notary's personal knowledge of the principal's identity, (2) a credible witness, or (3) satisfactory evidence of the principal's identity.
-He resonal knowledge," "credible witness," and "satisfactory evidence" are defined terms.
-Regardless of the type of notary public, the notary shall not perform a notarial act if the identity of the principal cannot be verified.
-He satisfactory evidence of the principal cannot be verified.
+48 "Personal knowledge," "credible witness," and "satisfactory evidence" are defined terms.
+49 Regardless of the type of notary public, the notary shall not perform a notarial act if the identity of the principal cannot be verified.
+50

-Unlike identity verification at a traditional in-person notarial event, RENA specifically describes two methods for identity verification of the RLP:
+Unlike identity verification at a traditional in-person notarial event, RENA specifically describes two methods for identity verification of the RLP:51

-- (1) The RENP's personal knowledge of the RLP's identity, or - (2)(a) Credential analysis by an approved third-party vendor plus (b) identity proofing by an approved third-party vendor plus (c) RENP comparison of the RLP's identification document with the RLP's face on screen.
+- (1) The RENP's personal knowledge of the RLP's identity, 52 or - (2)(a) Credential analysis by an approved third-party vendor plus (b) identity proofing by an approved third-party vendor plus (c) RENP comparison of the RLP's identification document with the RLP's face on screen.53